 Ms. Patty, Ms. Ambreen

-We would like to welcome our new friend Jimmy to our classroom!
-We celebrated Josie and Andrews birthdays this month!
+We would like to welcome our new friend, William, to our classroom.
+We celebrated Aidan, Zoey, and Selene’s birthday this month!

 Ms. Patty and Ms. Ambreen

 Happy Spring to all our families!
 It looks and finally feels like Spring has sprung!
 Our Painted Lady Butterflies have arrived as very small caterpillars, and we have been watching them grow; very soon, they will form their chrysalis', metamorphosis will occur, and we will release them on a warm, sunny day.
 Many of the children have enjoyed Parts of the Butterfly, and the Life Cycle of a Butterfly work within the Science area of the classroom.
 We even created our own butterflies with special detail to the symmetry of their wings (how they are the same on both sides).

 Some popular art activities have been making "April showers bring May flowers" pages, Robin nests with eggs (we even enjoyed looking at a real nest with eggs), making paper mache Earths, coloring Easter eggs, and numerous springtime crafts that the children enjoy making daily.

 We have planted grass seeds in clear cups which allowed us to observe the root structure of a plant.
 This coincides with various Botany activities such as Parts of a Seed, Parts of a Root, The Life Cycle of a Plant.
 In addition, during our Earth Day observation, we are in the process of sprouting bean plants to bring home and put in soil when the weather is a little warmer - we are observing the seeds daily to see when the root sprouts from the seed case..........

 We created a Rose garden print from celery stalk bases and added bees, caterpillars to complete this colorful picture!